lwiest/SolvingTantrix/README.md

 ![Tantrix Discovery Tiles](images/readme/Tiles_strip.png "Tantrix Discovery Tiles")

-The goal is to arrange a subset of the tiles by applying the following rules:
+The goal is to arrange a subset of these tiles by applying the following rules:
-1. All line segments at the edges of neighboring tiles must match their colors.
+1. All line segments at the edges of neighboring tiles must match in color.
 1. Some line segments of the tiles must form a closed loop in a given color.

 You start with tiles 1-3, then work your way up to the full set of 10 tiles.